Giuseppe Guarino (politician): Career

 Guarino started his career as a faculty member at the University of Sassari in 1950 and became a professor of public law there.
 He also taught public law at the University of Siena.
 From 1967 to 1987 he was the governor of the Bank of Italy.
 He was elected to the Chamber of Deputies on the list of the DC.
-In 1987 he was appointed minister of finance to the Fanfani cabinet and in 1992 he was named minister of industry and minister of state holdings to the cabinet led by Prime Minister Giuliano Amato.
+He was appointed minister of finance to the cabinet of Prime Minister Amintore Fanfani in 1987.

+Guarino was named minister of industry and minister of state holdings to the cabinet led by Prime Minister Giuliano Amato in June 1992.
+During his tenure Guarino continuously criticized the privatization efforts of the government.
+Guarino's ministerial term ended in April 1993.

 Work, views and death

 Guarino was the author of various books and articles.
+Some of his books include Verso l’Europa, ovvero la fine della politica published in 1997 and Ratificare Lisbona? published in 2008.

-He was a devout Catholic.
+Guarino was a devout Catholic.
 Although he had a pro-European position previously, he later criticized the evolution of the European Union.
 He argued that in 1999 there occurred an "obscure coup d’État" referring to the approval of an EC Regulation numbered 1466–973.

-He died in Rome on 17 April 2020 at age 97.
+Guarino died in Rome on 17 April 2020 at age 97.